Loremaster/el_school/README.markdown

 - Redirect admin after signing-in to his page.
 - Added links (with active states) in admin toolbar.
 - Added beginner signing in.
-- Added rights to view admins page only by admin.
+- Added rights to view admin page only by admin.

 ------------------------------------------------------------------------------